aws-samples/retail-demo-store/README.md

 The Retail Demo Store environment is designed to provide a series of interactive workshops that progressively add functionality to the Retail Demo Store application.

 The workshops are deployed in a SageMaker Jupyter environment that is deployed in your CloudFormation stack.
-To access the Retail Demo Store workshops after the CloudFormation stack has completed, browse to Amazon SageMaker in your AWS console, and then select Notebook Instances in the AWS console in your AWS account.
+To access the Retail Demo Store workshops after the CloudFormation stack has completed, browse to Amazon SageMaker in your AWS console, and then select "Notebook > Notebook instances" in SageMaker.

 You will see a running Notebook instance.
 Click "Open JupyterLab" for the Retail Demo Store notebook instance.

 Here you will find several workshops in a directory structure in the notebook instance.
 See the [workshops](./workshop/Welcome.ipynb) page for details.